Skip to main content

 }

-Save that file and restart the bird service, as follows:
+Save that file and restart the bird service:

 service bird restart

-Note!
-It takes up to 5-10 minutes for BGP to come up, and it will learn the route(s) that we are announcing from our server.
-From my experience the learned routes have been instant.
-You can update the BGP status on the server detail page, click the button because that page only updates automatically every 6 hours.
+It takes up to 5-10 minutes for BGP to activate, and it will learn the route(s) that are announced from the server, almost immediately.
+The BGP status on the server detail page updates automatically every six hours, but you can update it automatically by clicking the button.

-In the server we can check the status of BGP by opening the bird daemon with the command:
+In the server, check the status of BGP by opening the bird daemon with the birdc command:

 birdc

-Then we check the status of the BGP announcement with:
+Then check the status of the BGP announcement with:

 show protocols all bgp1

-If the peering has been successful we will see it:
+If the peering has been successful you will see the BGP status:

 bird> show protocols all bgp1